CoMakery/comakery-app/README.md

 ## Code Commit and Deployment Workflow

 * Develop your code locally in a git feature branch
+* Run `overcommit --install` and `overcommit --sign` to manage and configure Git hooks
-* `bin/shipit` to git push your branch to GitHub *only if tests and quality checks pass*.
-This runs the same checks that CircleCI will run after you push your code to GitHub.
+* Run quality checks and your tests (rspec, rubocop etc).
+The same checks CircleCI will run after you push your code to GitHub.
+* Go trough usual git flow to push your changes: `git add`, `git commit`, `git push` - to push changed to your branch
 * On GitHub, create a pull request from your feature Branch to the `acceptance` branch
 * Get your code reviewed by at least one CoMakery person
 * Noah <@aquabu> will do a final review and merge your PR to `acceptance`